 Poetry is perhaps best defined by what it is not, which is the everyday speech often imitated in novels and plays.
 It aspires to originality and even prophecy, as Aristotle says: ‘it is not the function of the poet to relate what has happened, but what may happen’.

-It reaches its heights in orality Yeats believed, where it intersects with music: ‘Whenever one finds a fine verse one wants to read it to somebody, and it would be much less trouble and much pleasanter if we could all listen, friend by friend, lover by beloved.’
+It has an essential orality.
+Thus Yeats wrote: ‘Whenever one finds a fine verse one wants to read it to somebody, and it would be much less trouble and much pleasanter if we could all listen, friend by friend, lover by beloved.’

 IV – The Sacred Spring